biblius/hextacy/README.md

 Module containing an implementation of a basic broadcastable message and a broker utilising the [actix framework](https://actix.rs/book/actix/sec-2-actor.html), a very cool message based communication system based on the [Actor model](https://en.wikipedia.org/wiki/Actor_model).

+### **Config**

+Contains the `env` and `logger` modules used for manipulating the env and logging, respectively).
+The `logger` module utilizes the [tracing](https://docs.rs/tracing/latest/tracing/), [env_logger](https://docs.rs/env_logger/latest/env_logger/) and [log4rs](https://docs.rs/log4rs/latest/log4rs/) crates to setup logging either to stdout or a `server.log` file, whichever suits our needs better.

+### **Crypto**

+Contains cryptographic utilities for encrypting, signing and generating tokens.

+### **Web**

+Contains various helpers and utilities for HTTP and websockets.
+The most notable modules here are the *Default security headers* middleware for HTTP (sets all the recommended security headers for each request as described [here](https://www.npmjs.com/package/helmet)), the *Response* trait, a utility trait that can be implemented by any struct that needs to be turned in to an HTTP response and a websocket actor useful for maintaing a websocket session.

 ### **Services**

-Contains services usable throughout the whole project.

-The rest is a bunch of helpers that don't require that much explanation.
-We have the **config** directory (which contains the `env` and `logger` modules used for manipulating the env and logging, respectively), the **crypto** directory containing cryptographic utilities for encrypting, signing and generating tokens and the **web** directory containing various helpers and utilities for HTTP and websockets.
-The most notable modules from **web** are the *Default security headers* middleware for HTTP (sets all the recommended security headers for each request as described [here](https://www.npmjs.com/package/helmet)), the *Response* trait, a utility trait that can be implemented by any struct that needs to be turned in to an HTTP response and a websocket actor useful for maintaing a websocket session.

-The `logger` module utilizes the [tracing](https://docs.rs/tracing/latest/tracing/), [env_logger](https://docs.rs/env_logger/latest/env_logger/) and [log4rs](https://docs.rs/log4rs/latest/log4rs/) crates to setup logging either to stdout or a `server.log` file, whichever suits our needs better.
+Starts out with a simple email service and is where system wide services should be located.

 ## **Server**

 The main binary.
-Contains the domain logic and the request handlers.

 The `main.rs` is where the server gets instantiated.
+The `configure` file is used to set up all the infrastructure connections and endpoints.
 The `Error` enum from `error.rs` is a wrapper around external errors that implements actix's `ErrorResponse` trait, meaning we can send any error we encounter as a custom HTTP response.

 ### **API**